dotnet/project-system/docs/repo/joy-of-dataflow.md

 3. Override and implement the `LinkExternalInput` method.
 This is where the dataflow block(s) will be created and where you will perform any setup required to start producing data.
     1. Use `DataflowBlockSlim.CreateTransformBlock` to create a transform block that takes in `IProjectVersionedValue<U>` (where `U` is the input data) and produces `IProjectVersionedValue<T>` (again, `T` is the type of data you want to expose).
     2. Since the intent here is to transfrom data from existing sources the version keys and values for your output data will generally be the same as the input.
 To avoid boilerplate code around `IProjectVersionedValue<>` handling, pass in the lambda `update => update.Derive(Transform)` for the `transformFunction` parameter of `CreateTransformBlock`.
 The `Derive` extension method handles calling the `Transform` method (to be defined in a later step) to convert `U`s to `T`s and producing the final `IProjectVersionedValue<>` with the version keys and values copied over.
-    3. Link your input dataflow to the transform block, and the transform block to the `targetBlock` passed in to `LinkExternalInput`.
+    3. Using the `LinkTo` extension method, link your input dataflow to the transform block and the transform block to the `targetBlock` passed in to `LinkExternalInput`.
 Store the resulting link objects in a `DisposableBag`.
     4. Call `JoinUpstreamDataSources` and pass in your input data sources.
 This links the scheduling of background work across the data flows and helps prevent deadlocks.
 Storing the resulting object in a `DisposableBag`.
     5. Finally, return the `DisposableBag`.
 When your dataflow is no longer needed the bag, and all its contents, will be disposed.
 This will break the links between the blocks as well as the scheduling links to the input data flows.
 4. Finally, define your `Transform` function.
 This will take in an instance of type `U` and produce exactly one instance of the output type `T`.